bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/mining.md

     a string value of "true" and "false", it is used to denote if hash is valid or not

 For example, if `recorderd` receives a message of `job:2479 ok:false`, it means job number 2479 doesn't meet difficulty criteria.
-If `recorderd` receives a message of ``job:3000 ok:true`, it means job number 3000 meets the difficulty criteria.
+If `recorderd` receives a message of `job:3000 ok:true`, it means job number 3000 meets the difficulty criteria.

 ## Verification and Broadcast

-`bitmarkd` receives blocks from other nodes or from `recorderd`; every received block needs to pass the following verifications:
+`bitmarkd` receives blocks from other nodes or from `recorderd`; each received block needs to pass the following verifications:

 1. block hash must meet difficulty
 1. block header information must be same as block data